ABOUT US

 Children in School

-Alison and Katie have dedicated their careers to supporting individual students and changing school systems to create a highly effective, research-based mental health model for schools.
-In doing so, their goal is to help all children feel part of a supportive, inclusive, and collaborative school culture with a standard level of care to address all students’ needs in order for them to be academically, socially, emotionally, and behaviorally healthy.
+Alison and Katie have dedicated their careers to supporting students and staff through changing school systems.
+The result has been the creation of a highly effective, evidence-based mental health model for schools that is easy to implement.
+In doing so, their goal is to help all children feel part of a supportive, inclusive, and collaborative school culture.
+Establishing this standard level of care assists to address all students’ needs in order for them to be academically, socially, emotionally, and behaviorally healthy.

 Dr. Katie Dockweiler